emicklei/zazkia/README.md

 It will accept tcp connections from a client and for each new one, will create a connection to the target service.

 ### Routes
-By specifying routes, you can tell zazkia on what ports to listen and what target to connect (domain and port).
+By specifying routes, you can tell zazkia on what ports to listen and what target to connect to (host and port).
-The transport part of the route configuration can be used to setup the initial behavior of new connection pairs (called links).
+The transport part of the route configuration can be used to setup the initial behavior of a new connection pair (called link).
-Using a REST api, the transport behavior can be changed on a per-connection basis.
+Using a REST api, the transport behavior can be changed on a per-link basis.

 routes.json example